xifeiwu/lib-node/README.md

 # Intro

-A cluster of commonly-used small-granularity logic based on nodejs native modules, the logic not depend on any third party modules.
+A cluster of commonly-used small-granularity logic based on nodejs native modules, the logic not depend on any third party modules except:

+- modules/lib/fe
+- modules/types/fe

 # Notice